AriezLabs/blog/content/blog/xbox.md

 * You will need T9 and T10 Torx screwdrivers and a plastic opening tool.
 A small flathead screwdriver will do the job but it'll also leave marks.
 If you don't want that, get a [set of tools](https://www.ifixit.com/Store/Tools/Pro-Tech-Toolkit/IF145-307?o=4) from iFixit.
 They're really useful for any such task and pretty much [BIFL](https://www.urbandictionary.com/define.php?term=BIFL).
 * You might have to apply a surprising amount of force at some points (for me that was removing the front panel and the WiFi board.)
 * The guide says your Xbox will not be able to format a new drive. **This is no longer true**.
-You don't have to format the drive at all beforehand (mine had an APFS file system on it).
+You don't have to format the drive at all beforehand (mine was still formatted with APFS).
 * While you're at it, you might as well [swap the thermal paste](./#thermal-paste).

 #### 2. Prepare a USB drive